 Find a volunteer opportunity near you and become part of the work to bridge the digital divide in Greater Washington.
 Whether you're handing out flyers at a local nonprofit center, training a neighbor on how to use their new device, or something else entirely, it's going to take all of us.

-The program has been authorized by the FCC, but the start date has not yet been established.
-The FCC is working to make the benefit available as quickly as possible.
+The program has been authorized by the FCC, and eligible households will be able to apply starting on Wednesday May 12, 2021.
 Check out the Broadband Benefit Consumer FAQ for more information about the benefit.